ArtSabintsev/UIFloatLabelTextField/README.md

 Image credit: [Matt D. Smith](http://twitter.com/mds).
 ### Changelog (v1.0.14)
-- THe `UITextFielDelegate` method `textFieldShouldClear:` is now called when the clear button is pressed.
+- THe `UITextFieldDelegate` method `textFieldShouldClear:` is now called when the clear button is pressed.

 ### Features
 - Works with all view `init` styles